ruigoncalves96/ruigoncalves96/README.md

 # 👋🏼 Hey, Rui Gonçalves here!

 ### Currently...
 🎓 Student at **42 Lisbon**
+💡 Mainly learning C and C++, and other basic tools
+✍🏼 Working on [**miniRT**](https://github.com/ruigoncalves96/miniRT) project (milestone 5)

 ## ✨ About Me ✨

 Hi, I’m Rui 👋🏼

 I’m currently studying at 42 Lisbon, diving into the world of programming and software development.
-Before joining 42, I worked as an Audio Engineer in broadcast television, with no prior experience in coding.
+Before joining 42, with no prior experience in coding, I worked as an Audio Engineer in broadcast television.

 Now, I’m embracing this new chapter with curiosity and persistence — always eager to learn more, face new challenges, and grow as a developer. 🚀

-💻 Passionate about programming, algorithms and challenges.
+💻 Passionate about programming and new challenges.
 🚀 Always learning, always growing.
 🎧 Former **Audio Engineer in Broadcast** turned developer.